 As an authorized user, you can make purchases and enjoy the convenience of using a credit card, but you are not legally responsible for the debt incurred.
 The primary account holder is still responsible for making payments and managing the overall account.

 However, it’s essential to remember that if the primary account holder fails to make timely payments or carries high balances, it can negatively impact your credit as well.
-So, it’s crucial to choose someone with a strong credit history and trust that they will continue to manage the account responsibly.
+So, you need to choose someone with a strong credit history and trust that they will continue to manage the account responsibly.

 Benefits of Being an Authorized User